sivy/airtable-db-export/docs/source/index.rst

 Workflow
 --------

-The general workflow for using ADBE:
+The general workflow tasks when using ADBE:

 - :ref:`workflow_airtable_setup`
 - :ref:`workflow_config`